RakipInitiative/ModelRepository/README.md

   * Van Asselt -> washed board prob =0, but unwashed board depends on hands => shouldnt washed board with unwashed hands do something?
   * Maxportion in RAKIP = 1000, but in @Risk no upper bound is given... what to do?
   * calistri model empiric transfer probability hands to meat 2x 0.6? is that correct?
+  * found an error in Nauta updated model: Input parameter piCret was unused, but needed in code --> fixed

 ### general R problems
   * R 3.X: some functions(rbinom, gamma, etc.) have only a 32bit range of numbers --> some models use numbers outside of 32bit range - solved in R4 but FSK only supports R3.X